aldi/bulma-social/README.md

 - `is-yahoo`
 - `is-youtube`

- Seperate button styles for each brand: Work in progress.
+ Separate button styles for each brand: Work in progress.

 ## Examples